ErikMeinders/Friday13/README.md

 This is regardless the start-year always the same.

-So, by a small margin, the 13th day of any month is most likely to be a Friday!
+So, in the long run and by a small margin, the 13th day of any month is most likely to be a Friday!

 Happy Fridays.